Join Here | Log In

 • Animal studies can point to the mechanisms of how folic acid affects tumor growth.
 A study in animals with mammary tumors showed that a diet containing higher amounts of folic acid (2.5 to 5 times the recommended amount) increased tumor size.[ref]
 Another animal model of breast cancer also found that a high folic acid diet increased tumor volume significantly.[ref]

-Don’t freak out or just stop eating folate altogether...
 Folate in the right amounts has been repeatedly shown to reduce the risk of getting cancer.
 The key here seems to be that adding folic acid when there is cancer already present will increase the growth of cancer.

 Does folic acid cause autism?

+A meta-analysis that combined data from multiple studies showed the overall effect of supplementing with folic acid while pregnant reduces the risk of autism.[ref]
 Other studies, though, raise some serious questions about folic acid on an individual level.
 A study of 1,391 mothers in Boston found that really high maternal folate and/or B12 levels significantly increased the risk of autism in their children.
 Overall, though, women using multivitamins were at a lower risk.
 The researchers did factor in MTHFR genetic variants and found they were not a risk factor.[ref]

 Mouse studies also raised questions about the impact of higher levels of folic acid during pregnancy.
-The results showed high folic acid during pregnancy leads the offspring to have disturbed choline/methyl metabolism, memory impairment, and embryonic growth delays.[ref]
+The results showed that high folic acid during pregnancy leads the offspring to have disturbed choline/methyl metabolism, memory impairment, and embryonic growth delays.[ref]

-History of how Folic Acid came to be supplemented in the US:
+History of how folic acid fortification was mandated in the US:

-Widespread folic acid fortification began in the US in 1996 and then became mandatory in 1998.
-It is currently added to all “enriched bread, flour, cornmeal, rice, pasta, and other grain products”.[ref]
-This mandate was made to reduce the risk of neural tube defects, which happened at the rate of 2,500 babies with NTD/year in the US in 1992.
+This mandate was made to reduce the risk of neural tube defects, which occurred at the rate of 2,500 babies with NTDs/year in the US in 1992.
 A 2015 CDC article claims: “The birth prevalence of NTDs (proportion of babies in the population born with an NTD) has decreased by 35% in the United States since folic acid fortification was required in 1998.”[ref]

-Folic acid fortification, for all practical purposes, was not even on the regulatory horizon when it was first included in the 1990 Nutrition Labeling and Education Act (NLEA).
-FDA scientists at the time felt that the charge to consider the link between folic acid and neural tube defects literally came “out of the blue.”
-Later, they concluded it probably started with a science workshop hosted by CDC in the late 80s in which unpublished data on folic acid and neural tube defects were presented and seized upon by the supplement industry.”
-The article goes on to explain that a British study published in 1991 showed women who already had a child with neural tube defects reduced their risk of having a second child with NDT when they supplemented with 4 mg of folic acid per day.
+The history of the FDA’s decision to mandate fortification with folic acid is interesting to read.
+It explains that in 1990, FDA scientists were surprised by the push for folic acid for NTDs, thinking that it started with a CDC workshop that had been “seized upon by the supplement industry.”
+The article goes on to explain that a British study published in 1991 showed that women who already had a child with neural tube defects reduced their risk of having a second child with NTD when they supplemented with 4 mg of folic acid per day.
 This study was in contrast to the FDA contracted report in 1991, which stated that studies had failed to show the connection between folic acid and NTD.

 Folic Acid Genotype Report: